1005 Family and Medical Leave

 3. Care of an individual who stood in loco parentis or the employee’s biological parent who has a serious health condition.

-4. Each spouse is entitled to use the difference between the amount of FMLA leave each has taken individually for one of the above reasons.
+4. Each spouse is entitled to use the difference between the amount of FML each has taken individually for one of the above reasons.

 Section E: Serious Health Condition